| CONDUCTING AIR TIGHT

 against the total amount of benefits paid by

+the employer/insurer to the claimant.
 By conducting a detailed investigation at

 the time of the accident, the employer improves